 Recurrence can happen if the first treatment did not completely destroy all cancer cells.
-This does not mean the cancer was treated inaccurately, but rather that some cancer cells survived the treatment and developed into detectable tumors over time.
+This does not mean the cancer was treated insufficiently, but rather that some cancer cells survived the treatment and developed into detectable tumors over time.

 Cancer survivors face an increased risk of developing a second type of cancer as well as recurrence of the primary cancer.
 The chance of recurrence depends on the type of primary cancer, so cancer survivors should discuss the risk associated with their cancer type with their doctor.
 It is important to remember that cancer risk for both a new cancer and recurrence of the primary cancer can be reduced, but not completely eliminated.
 While healthy eating, avoiding tobacco use, regular exercise, and consistent follow-up doctor visits are important, cancer recurrence is still possible.

 When treatment ends, your physician may outline specific signs or symptoms of recurrence to watch for.
 A follow-up care plan, including regular visits and screenings, will monitor your health for any unexpected changes.
 Report any symptoms to your physician immediately.